arjunumenon/arjunumenon.github.io/_drafts/2020-12-28-wsl2-terminal-configure-beautify.md

 ### 1. Make Ubuntu as Default Profile

 Since we are focusing on setting up WSL terminal, it is best to keep your Ubuntu Linux terminal as the default terminal.
-Once you do that, once you open Windows Terminal, by default Ubuntu Window will get opened
+Once you do that, the moment you open Windows Terminal, Ubuntu Window will get opened.

 1. Click Settings of the Terminal
 2. That will open a JSON file